AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

     Password: Aviatrix123#

 3.2.1.
-Enable MAC Address Spoofing for ACX
+Enable MAC Address Spoofing for DCCX
 *******************************************

 ..
 Note:: If you deploy CloudN for Site2Cloud function, MAC Spoofing is not needed.
 Skip this section.